-The Royal Bank of Canada began as the Merchants Bank of Halifax in 1864.
-It was founded by a small group of Maritime trade merchants as a private, unchartered commercial bank that would assist them in their daily business activities.
-It wasn’t until after Confederation, in 1869, that the bank received its official federal charter and became a public company (with an initial capital of $300,000).
-From there, the bank grew rapidly in the Maritime region, opening offices throughout Nova Scotia, New Brunswick and Prince Edward Island.
-The Moncton building remained a branch of the Royal Bank of Canada until 1986.
+The building holds significance for Moncton’s financial development.
+Established in 1864 as the Merchants Bank of Halifax, the Royal Bank of Canada was initially a private, unchartered commercial bank created by a group of Maritime trade merchants to support their daily business endeavors.
+It wasn’t until 1869, after Confederation, that the bank obtained its official federal charter and became a public company, starting with a capital of $300,000.
+The bank subsequently expanded rapidly throughout the Maritime region, opening branches in Nova Scotia, New Brunswick, and Prince Edward Island.
+The Moncton branch continued to operate until 1986.

-Along with its major financial tenants, the Royal Bank Building’s upper floors have been occupied by significant local businesses such as the noted law firms of former Moncton Mayor E.A.
-Reilly and those of R.W.
-Hewson, who remained at this location for almost 65 years.
-As well, organizations such as the Masons and the Independent Order of Odd-Fellows have occupied the upper floors.
+In addition to housing prominent financial tenants, the upper floors of the Royal Bank Building have been occupied by notable local businesses, such as former Moncton Mayor E.A.
+Reilly’s law firm and R.W.
+Hewson’s firm, the latter remaining at the location for nearly 65 years.
+Organizations like the Masons and the Independent Order of Odd-Fellows have also used the upper floors.

 The City of Moncton designated the Royal Bank Building as a Heritage Property in 1996 under the Heritage Preservation By-Law.